 Before the procedure

-Before liposuction, the surgeon might mark circles and lines on the areas of your body to be treated.
-Photos also might be taken so that before and after images can be compared.
+Before your liposuction procedure, the surgeon may mark circles and lines on the areas of your body to be treated.
+Photos also may be taken so that before and after images can be compared.

 Tumescent liposuction.
 This is the most common type of liposuction.
 The surgeon injects a sterile solution — a mixture of salt water, which aids fat removal, an anesthetic (lidocaine) to relieve pain and a drug (epinephrine) that causes the blood vessels to constrict — into the area that's being treated.
 The fluid mixture causes the affected area to swell and stiffen.

 - Ultrasound-assisted liposuction (UAL).
-This type of liposuction is sometimes used in conjunction with tumescent liposuction.
+This type of liposuction is sometimes used in conjunction with traditional liposuction.
 During UAL, the surgeon inserts a metal rod that emits ultrasonic energy under your skin.
-This ruptures the fat cell walls and liquefies the fat for easier removal.
+This ruptures the fat-cell walls and breaks down the fat for easier removal.
+A new generation of UAL called VASER-assisted liposuction uses a device that may improve skin contouring and reduce the chance of skin injuries.

 - Laser-assisted liposuction (LAL).
-This technique uses high-intensity laser light to liquefy fat for removal.
-During LAL, the surgeon inserts a laser fiber through a small incision and emulsifies fat deposits.
+This technique uses high-intensity laser light to break down fat for removal.
+During LAL, the surgeon inserts a laser fiber through a small incision in the skin and emulsifies fat deposits.
 The fat is then removed via a cannula.

-- Powered liposuction.
+- Power-assisted liposuction (PAL).
 This type of liposuction uses a cannula that moves in a rapid back-and-forth motion.
-This vibration allows the surgeon to pull out tough fat more easily.
-Powered liposuction might sometimes cause less pain and swelling and can allow the surgeon to remove fat with more precision, especially on smaller areas, such as the arms, knees or ankles.
+This vibration allows the surgeon to pull out tough fat more easily and faster.
+PAL may sometimes cause less pain and swelling and can allow the surgeon to remove fat with more precision.
+Your surgeon may select this technique if large volumes of fat need to be removed or if you've had a previous liposuction procedure.

 During the procedure

-Some liposuction procedures might require only local or regional anesthesia — anesthesia limited to a specific area of your body.
-Other procedures might require general anesthesia, which induces a temporary state of unconsciousness.
-You might be given a sedative, typically through an IV injection, to help you remain calm and relaxed.
+Some liposuction procedures may require only local or regional anesthesia — anesthesia limited to a specific area of your body.
+Other procedures may require general anesthesia, which induces a temporary state of unconsciousness.
+You may be given a sedative, typically through an IV injection, to help you remain calm and relaxed.

 The surgical team will monitor your heart rate, blood pressure and blood oxygen level throughout the procedure.
-If you feel pain, tell your surgeon.
-The medication or motions might need adjustment.
+If you are given local anesthesia and feel pain during the procedure, tell your surgeon.
+The medication or motions may need adjustment.

-The procedure might last up to several hours, depending on the extent of fat removal.
-After the procedure, the surgeon might leave your incisions open to promote fluid drainage.
+The procedure may last up to several hours, depending on the extent of fat removal.

 After the procedure